dell/powermax-splunk-addon/docs/source/overview.rst

 - `Dell EMC PowerMax App for Splunk Enterprise source`_

-What's New in PowerMax for Splunk 4.0.1
+What's New in PowerMax for Splunk 4.0.2
 ---------------------------------------
-- Update builder_version = 4.1.4
-- Update Unisphere for PowerMax Version check to allow 10.1.0.0
+- Update for Splunk Cloud compatibility

 Contact
 -------